lawsonM525/gaim/README.md

 <br>
 **Authors:** *@mich5250 & @Arogya*
 <br><br>
 An escape room game made with Java Object-Oriented Programming.
 In this game, you are in a hellish world.
-You must find your way out before it's too late (i.e you die).
-Random things deplete your life and you don't know what they are.
+You must find your way out before it's too late (i.e your time runs out and you die X/ ).
+Random things increase your time so find out what they are.
 Be careful, be cautious, and be smart.
 <br><br>
-_A helpful tip_: Stay away from the red things.
+Remember: The world moves faster than you think heheheheheheheheh.

 Reflections can be found in [Reflection.md](Reflection.md)